A H D C

 This session outlines the key lessons learned from integrating digital technology into frontline care across diverse settings.
 We’ll explore how these leaders applied adaptive innovation frameworks to test and prototype new ideas, improving clinical outcomes and patient experiences, while supporting human-centred facility design.
 The insights gained are now being applied to health projects in Australasia, delivering measurable impacts.

-Challenging the Method - Virtual Care Panel Discussion
+Challenging the Method through Virtual Care - Panel Discussion

 • Miranda Shaw, RPA Virtual